 We improve our results by keeping our eye on the ultimate goal when making sales telephone calls.
-It’s sometimes best to have appointment making be our primary goal when making true cold calls.
-It’s easy to lose sight of that goal by getting side tracked and trying to go beyond that goal to selling something or even trying to gather information.
+It’s sometimes best to have appointment-setting be our primary goal when making true cold calls.
+It’s easy to lose sight of that goal by getting sidetracked and trying to go beyond that goal to selling something or even trying to gather information.

 What is the First Conversation?

-The stage of the sales cycle where the sales person and the prospect have a first official conversation is the first conversation.
-This gets confused with the cold call because it is the first time the caller and prospect are speaking, but it isn’t an official conversation until the prospect commits to talk in more detail.
+The stage of the sales cycle where the salesperson and the prospect have a first official conversation is the first conversation.
+This gets confused with the cold call because it is the first time the caller and prospect are speaking, but it isn’t an official conversation until the prospect commits to talking in more detail.

-The sales person will connect with a prospect on a cold call and communicate the purpose of their call as well as the reason it makes sense to talk in more detail in an ideal scenario.
-The sales cycle progresses to the first conversation once the prospect commits to talk more.
+The salesperson will connect with a prospect on a cold call and communicate the purpose of their call as well as the reason it makes sense to talk in more detail in an ideal scenario.
+The sales cycle progresses to the first conversation once the prospect commits to talking more.